max-bytes/lfs-example-mod/README.md

 ## Quickstart
 After installing all the requirements, either clone the repository (using `git clone`) or download a snapshot of the repository (here: https://github.com/max-bytes/lfs-example-mod/archive/refs/heads/main.zip) and unpack(!) the zip file to a suitable location on your pc.

+Create a config.json file in the root folder by duplicating the config.sample.json file and setting appropriate values for name, title, description and version.
+They will be used when building and publishing the game on Steam Workshop.

 After that, open a command line and navigate to the directory containing the `build.ps1` file.
 This is important, as the build script might not work when called from any other directory.
 Run the `build.ps1` script on the command line with `.\build.ps1`.
 It should automatically:
 * download a suitable version of Godot in the current folder
 * fully build the included example mod